Tamil script: Basic consonants

 Consonants are called the "body" (mei) letters.
 The consonants are classified into three categories: vallinam (hard consonants), mellinam (soft consonants, including all nasals), and itayinam (medium consonants).

 There are some lexical rules for the formation of words.
 The Tolkāppiyam describes such rules.
 Some examples: a word cannot end in certain consonants, and cannot begin with some consonants including r-, l- and ḻ-; there are six nasal consonants in Tamil: a velar nasal ங், a palatal nasal ஞ், a retroflex nasal ண், a dental nasal ந், a bilabial nasal ம், and an alveolar nasal ன்.

 The order of the alphabet (strictly abugida) in Tamil closely matches that of the nearby languages both in location and linguistics, reflecting the common origin of their scripts from Brahmi.

+Tamil language has 18 consonants - mey eluttukkal.
+Traditional grammarians have classified these 18 into three groups of 6 letters each.
+This classification is done based on the method of articulation and hence the nature of these letters.
+Vallinam (hard group), mellinam (soft group) and idaiyinam (medium group).
+All consonants are pronounced for a half unit (māttirai) time length when isolated (consonants combined with vowels will be pronounced with the time length of the vowel).

 Extra consonants used in Tamil

-The Tamil speech has incorporated many phonemes which were not part of the Tolkāppiyam classification.
-The letters used to write these sounds, known as Grantha, are used as part of Tamil.
-These are taught from elementary school and incorporated in Tamil All Character Encoding (TACE16).
+The Tamil speech has incorporated many phonemes that were not part of the Tolkāppiyam classification.
+The letters used to represent these sounds, known as Grantha, are regarded as supplementary to the standard alphabet.
+They are taught from elementary school and are incorporated in Tamil All Character Encoding (TACE16).